 Great for those who are new to the reformer, who prefer one-on-one training, or who are dealing with specific limitations and seek a more personalized, rehabilitative approach.

-The Reformer is similar to Mat Pilates in that it’s excellent for improving overall strength, flexibility, core stability, coordination and balance, but with an additional strength training component.
+The Reformer is similar to Mat Pilates in that it’s excellent for improving overall strength, flexibility, coordination and balance, but with an additional strength training component.
 And no, it’s not your imagination—the Reformer does resemble a scary torture device upon first glance.
 But rest assured, the Reformer is your friend.

 MEET THE INSTRUCTOR